 For lofts used in dorm rooms, please read the following

-If your dorm room has fixed furniture that can't be moved, you should
+If your dorm room has fixed furniture that can't be moved you should double

-available space.
-We can shorten the loft to fit the available space if
+the bed to fit the available space if needed.

 Safety Rails 5", 10" or 15" above the mattress